manu12121999/RemoveBG-GIMP/README.md

 If requests is installed correctly, tell me about it in the Issue Section.

 ## Notes:
-for convenience, hard-code your key in the request-part of the code
+* for convenience, hard-code your key in the request-part of the code
+* This branch works only for GIMP up to 2.10.
+For new versions of Gimp (2.99 or 3.0), check out the branch "gimp3.0".

 ## Licence:
 It is not a official remove.bg plugin, so keep their Terms of Service in mind (https://www.remove.bg/tos)